ncsa/TGI_RAILS_Documentation/docs/source/architecture.rst

 System Architecture
 =======================

-Model Compute Nodes
+Compute Nodes
 ----------------------

-The Delta compute ecosystem is composed of five node types:
+The TGI-RAILS compute ecosystem is composed of two node types:

 #.
 Dual-socket CPU-only compute nodes
 #.
-Single socket 4-way NVIDIA A100 GPU compute nodes
-#.
-Single socket 4-way NVIDIA A40 GPU compute nodes
-#.
-Dual-socket 8-way NVIDIA A100 GPU compute nodes
+Dual-socket 8-way NVIDIA H100 GPU compute nodes
-#.
-Single socket 8-way AMD MI100 GPU compute nodes

 The CPU-only and 4-way GPU nodes have 256 GB of RAM per node while the 8-way GPU nodes have 2 TB of RAM.
 The CPU-only node has 0.74 TB of local